aspose-omr-cloud/aspose-omr-cloud-dotnet/README.md

 ## Roadmap
 In the upcoming releases, we are set to implement a number of new features:

- - [X] reduce your expenses by preprocessing and compressing your images;
+ - [X] reduce your expenses by preprocessing and compressing your images
  - [X] simplify OMR form preparation by introducing an easy markup language.
-For example, to get the particular survey form ready you only need to provide questions and answers;
+For example, to get the particular survey form ready you only need to provide questions and answers
  - [X] support PDF
- - [X] support barcodes generation and recognition
+ - [X] support barcodes and QR codes generation and recognition
+ - [X] Grade OMR results based on rules
- - [ ] support diverse interviewee’s marks (ticks, crosses, corrections, etc) on various forms with the use of neural networks;
+ - [ ] support diverse interviewee’s marks (ticks, crosses, corrections, etc) on various forms with the use of neural networks
+ - [ ] Support multipage templates
+ - [ ] API for gathering statistics over processed forms
+ - [ ] Handprinted text recognition